History of the Festival

 • Larry returned as Artistic Director in 1995 and remained in this position until 2012.

 • George Hanson was invited to be Guest Conductor in 2011 to work with Larry.
 Due to illness, Larry was unable to come to Sunriver in 2011 and George conducted all the concerts that summer.
-He was hired in the fall of 2011 and continues in that position today.
+He was hired in the fall of 2011 and continued in that position through the 2019 season.

 • Sunriver Music Festival office burned down over Labor Day Weekend in 2006.
 It was located in Building 15 in Sunriver’s Village Mall.
 Fortunately, historical scrapbooks made it through the fire and one desk.
 Pretty much everything else was lost.

-• The festival made a major change in focus in 2010 with Bend concerts.
-Starting in 2010, half of the festival was moved to Bend, using the Tower and the high schools for Pops and Classical Concerts.
+• The Festival made a major change in focus in 2010 with Bend concerts.
+Starting in 2010, half of the festival was moved to Bend, using the historic Tower Theatre and high school auditoriums for Pops and Classical Concerts.
 Sunriver had been holding the Pops in Bend for years, but that was the only concert in Bend during the early years.